NajiElKotob/DataStorytelling/README.md

 * [Use Data And Analytics To Tell A Story](https://www.gartner.com/smarterwithgartner/use-data-and-analytics-to-tell-a-story) ⭐ - gartner.com
 * [Telling Stories with Data: Dos and Don'ts for Beginners and Experts](http://lydiahooper.com/blog/datastoriesdosanddonts) - ydiahooper.com
 * [What is data storytelling?](https://www.sap.com/products/technology-platform/cloud-analytics/what-is-data-storytelling.html) ⭐ - sap.com
+* [Learn About Narrative Arcs](https://www.masterclass.com/articles/what-are-the-elements-of-a-narrative-arc-and-how-do-you-create-one-in-writing) - masterclass.com |  Definition, Examples, and How to Create a Narrative Arc in Your Writing.

 ### Narrative Structures
 * [Story Structure: 7 Narrative Structures All Writers Should Know](https://blog.reedsy.com/guide/story-structure/) - blog.reedsy.com